 Below, relevant points regarding the evaluation of co-formulants (as constituents of plant protection products), adjuvants, and safeners and synergists are highlighted.
-Note that, beside for co-formulants, a formalized Regulatory framework is not yet available.
+Note that only for adjuvants a formalized Regulatory framework is not yet available.

 Co-formulants

-By definition, co-formulants are used in plant protection products and adjuvants to bestow a desired functionality to the product, though they are not categorized as active substances, safeners, or synergists.
+Co-formulants are used in plant protection products and adjuvants to bestow a desired functionality, though they are not categorized as active substances, safeners, or synergists.
 Evaluation of the (eco)toxicological potential of co-formulants is an intrinsic part of any PPP-assessment, but as of March 24th 2021, hazards associated with constituents of co-formulants are more restrictively governed through Regulation (EU) 2021/383.
-The Regulation effectively fills up the Annex III list of unacceptable co-formulants, referred to in Article 27 of Regulation (EC) No 1107/2009 and provides criteria for substance inclusion, information on restrictions, and timelines for compliance.
-See (EU) 2021/383 for more detailed information.

 Adjuvants for plant protection products